 7. Live Tutoring

 However, if you just have a few questions or need a quick review on a specific topic, these tutoring options may not be the best fit.
-Some courses offer add-on tutoring that’s less extensive (and less expensive), like Veritas Prep, which offers 3 hours of tutoring with their On-Demand Plus package.
+Some courses offer add-on tutoring that’s less extensive (and less expensive), like Varsity Tutors, which offers 3 hours of tutoring with their On-Demand Plus package.

 Here is a quick breakdown of the pricing plans for Kaplan GMAT Live Tutoring: